Dealing with damp

 What is a damp-proof course?

-The walls of houses generally have a barrier in them to stop rising damp.
-This is often a horizontal, plastic or slate strip in the wall.
+The walls of houses generally have a barrier in them to stop rising damp from getting into walls.
+This is often a horizontal plastic or bitumen felt strip in the wall, 15cm above the ground level.
+Building regulations came into force in 1875, specifying that these had to be built into houses, so older houses may not have one.

 Can I get good damp advice from a free survey?

-We did see some good practice in our damp-proofing investigation, but overall in two thirds of cases the companies recommended unnecessary or inappropriate treatment, or missed the problem completely, according to our three damp experts.
+We did see some good practice in our damp-proofing investigation (go to how much does it cost to repair damp? to see the results).
+However, in two thirds of cases overall, the companies recommended unnecessary or inappropriate treatment, or missed the problem completely, according to our three damp experts.

-An independent damp specialist will have no vested interest in recommending unnecessary work so can give you an unbiased opinion on what kind of remedial treatment is necessary - however this could cost between £100 and £750.
+An independent damp specialist will have no vested interest in recommending unnecessary work, so can give you an unbiased opinion on what kind of remedial treatment is necessary - however the report could cost between £100 and £750.

 Is damp-proofing work guaranteed?